szalapski/refactoring/README.md

 ## Brainstorm
 - SOLID principles
-- Refactoring as suggested by Resharper
+-x Refactoring as suggested by Resharper
-- Turn off resharper
+-x Turn off resharper
 - Goals of refactoring (and non-goals of refactoring)
 - refactoring within a method, within a class, rearchitecturing
 - books